ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Configuring MOM6 diagnostics

 MOM6 diagnostic output is configured using the `diag_table` file.
 However, users should not edit the `diag_table` file directly.
-Instead, a tool is provided to generate the `diag_table` from an easily editable yaml file.
+Instead, a tool is provided to generate the `diag_table` from an easily editable YAML file.
 This tool ensures that the `diag_table` requests MOM6 output that is formatted consistently and is suitable for postprocessing (e.g., inclusion in Intake catalogs).

 Preset `diag_table` files, along with the YAML configuration files used to generate them, can be found in the `diagnostic_profiles` subdirectory of _payu_'s _control_ directory.
 To create and use a custom `diag_table`, follow the instructions in `diagnostic_profiles/README.md`.